-Smart trainers include a feature called “ERG mode” (ERG is short for ergonomic).
+Smart trainers include a feature called “ERG mode”.
 When turned on, ERG controls the load on the trainer to match a prescribed intensity (power target) during a workout.
 In other words, no matter what cadence you use or how hard you turn the pedals, the trainer adjusts the load so that your output in watts is exactly the number prescribed on your intervals/workout.
 All you have to do is pedal.
 No shifting, no change in cadence.

 Why some cyclists prefer to train in ERG mode

 Some cyclists believe that hitting power targets is the most important part of a workout (specially if their workouts ignore the importance of cadence changes, transitions, etc.), so they use ERG mode as a way to force them to hit the watts.
 Other riders don’t want to have to do any “thinking” or shifting during workouts.
 And many never even thought about the topic, or bought a smart trainer and assumed that ERG mode is simply how all workouts are done.

 For all the athletes I coach, and for my own training, I never use ERG mode.
 Here’s why.

 Control and muscle activation

 Training to control your efforts with your own legs, instead of having the trainer do it for you, is a valuable skill in cycling.
 Without ERG, you have to work to maintain the power within the target power zones by engaging more muscles in your legs, and by learning to apply and develop torque to be in control.